 Neuromuscular Electrical Stimulation or NMES uses a device that sends electrical impulses to nerves.
 This input causes muscles to contract.
 The electrical stimulation can increase strength and range of motion, and offset the effects of disuse.
 It is often used to “re-train” or “re-educate” a muscle to function and to build strength after a surgery or period of disuse.

-FES: Children who may benefit from the use of these devices include those with foot drop while walking.
-This may include conditions such as: Stroke, Cerebral Palsy, Brain Injury, TBI (spell out), or Incomplete Spinal Cord Injury.
+Neuropresthetics: Children who may benefit from the use of these devices include those with foot drop while walking or difficulty grasping.
+This may include conditions such as stroke, cerebral palsy, brain injury, traumatic brain injury, or incomplete spinal cord injury.

-The monthly FES or neuroprosthetic clinic is an outpatient service that is centrally located at the Medical Office Building (MOB) at our Main (Burnet) Campus.
-We also have the Bioness® L300 and WalkAide® devices available for trial at our Drake Outpatient Location.
+The monthly neuroprosthetic clinic is centrally located at the Medical Office Building (MOB) at our Main (Burnet) Campus.